Declutter your life

 3. Duplicate items

 When it came to duplicates, I had an abundance of them; two tin openers, two bottle openers, hundreds of mugs and so on.
 I recommend taking a moment to think about what you use and what you can comfortably live without.
-I decided to consider how many things I use and what I need when family and friends are visiting, and I let go of the excess.
+I decided to consider how many things I use and what I need when my family and friends are visiting, and I let go of the excess.
 The process liberated my cupboards and made everything that remained easier to locate.

 4. Out-of-date items